KIT-CMS/TauFakeFactors/README.md

     `AR_cuts` | `dict` | event selections for the application region (normally only needed for ttbar) `var_dependence` | `string` | variable the FF measurement should depend on (normally pt of the hadronic tau e.g. `"pt_2"`)
     `var_bins` | `list` | bin edges for the variable specified in `var_dependence`
+    `fit_options` | `list` | a list of polynomials that should be considered for the fake factor fits can be defined with this parameter (default: `["poly_1"]`); futher it is possible to specify `"binwise"` which means that the histograms are written out directly without a fit
+    `limit_kwargs` | `dict` | this dictionary allows to define how the fitted function and its uncertainty are handled (also outside the measurement range); the default is that outside the range the fake factor functions stays constant but the up and down variations still increase/decrease; additionally negative fake factor values are not allowed and if present are set to 0

     Event selections can be defined the same way as in the preselection step `event_selection`.
 Only the tau vs jet ID cut is special because the name should always be `had_tau_id_vs_jet` (or `had_tau_id_vs_jet_*` in tt channel), this is needed to read out the working points from the cut string and apply the correct tau vs jet ID weights.

 * In `process_fractions` specifications for the calculation of the process fractions are defined.